 Elemental Source: The metaphorical heart of an elemental beats inside his chest, drawing energy from the Plane of Air, Earth, Fire, or Water.
 The artiforged’s augmentations take the shape of energy-infused matter associated with the plane empowering his systems, such as prosthetics made of volcanic rock, ice weapons as sharp as steel, or armor crackling with solid lightning.
-At 1st level, choose one elemental type to associate with his power source: earth, fire, ice, or lightning.
-Depending on his associated energy type, the artiforged requires a source of earth, fire, ice, or lighting energy when performing maintenance on his power source.
+At 1st level, choose one elemental type to associate with his power source: earth, fire, ice, lightning, water or wind.
+Depending on his associated energy type, the artiforged requires a source of earth, fire, ice, lighting, water, or wind energy when performing maintenance on his power source.
 Having a flask of acid, liquid ice, bottled lightning, or alchemist fire can suffice (this does not consume these items).

 Elemental Surge (Su): At 1st level, during a power surge, his integrated weapons deal an additional 1d4 points of damage of his source’s element type.
-At 4th level, this functions as the earthen, flaming, frost, or shock ability as appropriate for his source’s energy type.
-At 8th level, this functions as the earthen burst, flaming burst, icy burst, or shocking burst ability as appropriate for his source’s element type.
+At 4th level, this functions as the earthen, flaming, frost, jetstream, roaring, or shock ability as appropriate for his source’s energy type.
+At 8th level, this functions as the earthen burst, flaming burst, icy burst, jetstream burst, roaring burst, or shocking burst ability as appropriate for his source’s element type.